OpenNebula/docs/source/operation/network_management/vn_templates.rst

     $ onevntemplate create vn_template.txt
       ID: 0

-Once the Virtual Network Template have been created change the permissions for make it available for the users you want.
-In the example below all the user will be able to instantiate the template:
+Once the Virtual Network Template has been created, change the permissions to make it available for the users you want.
+In the example below all the users will be able to instantiate the template:

 .. code::